 It is important to note that you can’t connect with people unless you are networking with them.
 So gather up all of your networking acquaintances (as you did in Week #2), evaluate them to see if you have any real ‘connection prospects’.

-In reality you cannot convert all of your sphere of influence (including product users) into business builders.
-What you really want are a handful of great individual connections with potential to become business builders.
+In reality, you cannot convert all of your sphere of influence (including product users) into business builders.
+What you really want are a handful of great individual connections with the potential to become business builders.

 Think Strategically about your Connections

 The best leaders that are consistently (and strategically) looking for great people to fill the gaps in their own personal capabilities.
 In turn, you should also spend time thinking about the kinds of value you can add to your connections… it’s a constant process.

 For instance, you may be great at sharing all of the product benefits with your sphere of influence, but maybe you aren’t so good at converting those people into business builders.

 So, look for someone to connect with that can help your group with business building.